QADavidCalvo/David-Calvo/src/test/java/monefy/Exploratory_Test.md

 - Time-frame: 10 minutes

 #### Preconditions:
-- Have no transfers previously set
+- Have accounts set but no transfers previously added

 #### Exploration:
 - Filter spendings summary by dates